7.2: Embryonic Stage

 A third secondary vesicle, the mesencephalon or midbrain, is composed of the tectum, the cerebral aqueduct, the tegmentum, and the cerebral peduncles.
 The midbrain is an established region of the brain at the primary vesicle stage and does not further differentiate into finer divisions.
 The rest of the brain develops around the midbrain, which is involved in many functions including head and eye movements, motivation, and reward.

 We first learned about the above structures in Chapter 2: The Brain and Nervous System.
-In order to understand the outcome of fetal brain development, it may be helpful to return to Chapter 2 to review details of these structures in the adult brain.[4]
+To understand the outcome of fetal brain development, it may help to return to Chapter 2 to review details of these structures in the adult brain.[4]

 1. This section contains material adapted from: Betts et al., (2022).
 13.1 The Embryologic Perspective.
 In Anatomy and Physiology 2e.
 OpenStax.
 Access for free at https://openstax.org/books/psychology-2e/pages/15-4-anxiety-disorders License: CC BY 4.0 DEED.